T.M. Landry College Preparatory: Allegations of abuse and transcript falsifications

 In a New York Times article published in November 2018, authors Erica L. Green and Katie Benner reported evidence that the school falsified transcripts, academic achievements, and community service on its students' applications to Ivy League schools.
 The article detailed accusations that the Landrys ran their school through fear and physical and emotional abuse.
 Numerous students and teachers support these allegations.
 Some of them reported that "students were forced to kneel on rice, rocks and hot pavement, and were choked, yelled at and berated."
-Accusations against Michael Landry including striking students and making one student eat rat feces.
+Accusations against Michael Landry include striking students and making one student eat rat feces.
 Landry admitted that he hit students, and he goaded white and black students to compete against each other.
 Students said that Landry told them he would ruin their chances of acceptance to college if they spoke of the abuse.
 In an interview with The New York Times, Landry denied the allegations of abuse.